 The pleura is a membrane.
-It lines the outside of the lungs and the inside of the chest cavity.
+It lines the outside of the lungs and the inside of the chest.
 Pleural mesothelioma is cancer of the pleura.

-This cancer can take up to 20-40 years to develop.
-Early signs of pleural mesothelioma include:
+This cancer can take up to 40 years to happen.
+It may cause:

-Sometimes, it is hard to tell the difference between this and other, more common types of lung cancer.
+It can be hard to tell this apart from more common types of lung cancer.

 Pulmonary function tests may be done to see if your breathing is effected